Jean Augustin Ernouf

-Jean Augustin Ernouf (Manuel Louis Jean Augustin or Auguste Ernouf) (29 August 1753 – 12 September 1827) was a French general and colonial administrator of the Revolutionary and Napoleonic wars.
+Divisional-General Manuel Louis Jean Augustin Ernouf (29 August 1753 – 12 September 1827) was a French Army officer and colonial administrator who served in the French Revolutionary and Napoleonic Wars.
 He demonstrated moderate abilities as a combat commander; his real strength lay in his organizational and logistical talents.
 He held several posts as chief-of-staff and in military administration.